New here? Start with the complete side hustle guide →

 The strategy is straightforward:

-- Offer something genuinely useful in exchange for an email address — a free guide, a checklist, a template
+2. Offer something truly useful in exchange for an email address — a free guide, a checklist, a template

-Pinterest traffic that converts to email subscribers is worth significantly more than Pinterest traffic that just reads a post and bounces.
+Pinterest traffic that converts to email subscribers is worth far more than Pinterest traffic that just reads a post and bounces.
 Build this loop into your strategy from the start.

 Full guide: How to Build Your Email List From Pinterest